cbaenziger/hbase_export_snapshot_action/README.md

-# Hbase Oozie Custom Actions
+# Hbase Export Snapshot
-This repository contains custom oozie actions to simplify hbase workflows
+A custom asynchronous oozie action to export Hbase snapshots.

 ## Install
 In order to manually install this custom action on a